 Our examination included reviewing all or a representative sample of the Authority's activities in those areas and performing such other procedures as we considered necessary in the circumstances.
+However, providing an opinion on compliance with these provisions was not an objective of our audit and, accordingly, we do not express such an opinion.

-The results of our tests disclosed no instances of noncompliance.
+The results of our tests disclosed no instances of noncompliance that are required to be reported under Government Auditing Standards.